sherifcodeur/Galo-CLI/README.md

 example of command: `galo model User mongoose firstName-string-true email-string-true age-number-false`

+after that you need to add informations to the model file if you intend to use the crud generator:

 ### for sequelize

 the fields for the schema has to be entered in the form : nameoffield:typeoffield